 Lee also handles appeals, § 2255 motions, and habeas corpus petitions for post-conviction relief.
 He is a member of the Criminal Justice Act Panel for the United States Court of Appeals for the Sixth Circuit, and regularly represents indigent defendants in criminal appeals.
 He has briefed a number of petitions for a writ of certiorari to the United States Supreme Court.

-An example of his recent success in the criminal arena was his representation of a defendant who was federally charged with participating in a carfentanil conspiracy that resulted in an overdose death.
-The potentially applicable mandatory minimum sentence was life imprisonment.
-Due to his adept management of the case, the indictment was dismissed.
+Representation of a defendant who was federally charged in a carfentanil conspiracy that resulted in an overdose death.
+The mandatory minimum sentence was life imprisonment.
+Due to Lee’s adept management of the case and the filing of several key defensive motions, the charge against his client was dismissed.

 Born and raised in Kentucky, Lee is dedicated to serving the local community.
 He is a 2018 graduate of the Kentucky Chamber of Commerce’s ELEVATE Kentucky program, “The Best Class Ever.”
 He regularly volunteers with Catholic Charities in Covington, through which he teaches parenting skills classes to incarcerated fathers in the Kenton County Detention Center.
 He has previously served as a member of the Diocese of Covington’s Pro-Life Advisory Board (2014-2017), and as President and Secretary of the school board for Covington Catholic High School (2011-2017).
 He is an ADF-Allied attorney, and has received extensive training from the Alliance Defending Freedom in the areas of First Amendment religious liberty, marriage and the family, and bioethics.
 In addition, he gives of his time to state and local bar associations.
-He presently serves on the Kentucky Bar Association’s 2019 Budget & Finance Committee, the KBA Young Lawyers Division Executive Committee (as Sixth District Representative), and the Editorial Committee of the Northern Kentucky Bar Association’s bimonthly magazine, Lex Loci.
-He has also been a member of the NKBA Young Lawyers Section since 2010, where he has served in a variety of leadership roles.
+He has previously served on the Kentucky Bar Association’s Budget & Finance Committee (2019), and is presently the Chair-Elect for the Kentucky Bar Association Young Lawyers Division after several years as a YLD Executive Committee member.
+In addition, for the past several years he has served on the Nominating Committee for the Northern Kentucky Bar Association and has also been a member of the Editorial Committee for its bimonthly magazine, Lex Loci.

-Lee earned his undergraduate degree from the University of Kentucky in 2007 and his juris doctorate from the Notre Dame Law School in 2010.
-His personal interests include philosophy, brewing his own beer, whitetail deer hunting, UK basketball, NFL football, and Notre Dame football.
+Lee earned his undergraduate degree from the University of Kentucky in 2007 and his juris doctorate from the Notre Dame Law School in 2010, which uniquely positions him as a member of two of the most passionate fan bases in all of college athletics.
+His personal interests include philosophy, brewing his own beer, whitetail deer hunting, UK basketball, Notre Dame football, and the NFL.
+His fascination with all things NFL led him to create HailMaryFootball.com several years ago, a site dedicated to fantasy football research and analysis.
+He remains the site’s editor-in-chief and primary content creator.